 Sutton is also a great place for food shopping with wonderful local produce, a bakery, chocolate store, a fantastic tea store and vineyards nearby.

 - Tartin’Izza.
 Tel.
 450 538-5067.
 Great thin crust pizzas, main course salads and daily specials.
 Delicious desserts.
-Very popular so can get a bit noisy and frenetic.
+Very popular so can get a bit noisy.
 Nice terrace.
 Open for lunch at weekends and dinner Thursday to Sunday.

 - Auberge des Appalaches.
 Tel.
 450 538-5799.
-Imaginative, tasty, well presented, good use of local ingredients. À la carte main courses $17 -$32; three course table d’hôte dinner $34.
-The $6 Monday pasta night is a Sutton institution; excellent fish and chips $16.50 on a Friday night.
+Imaginative, tasty, well presented, good use of local ingredients.
+Dinners only; à la carte Friday, Saturday, Sunday and Tuesday nights.
+The $6.30 Monday pasta night is a Sutton institution.
 Closed Wednesday and Thursday.
-Two minutes drive from the B&B.
+Two minutes drive from the village.

 - À la Fontaine.
 Tel.
 450 538-3045.
 Good, solid classic French cooking.
 Great value lunch specials and evening table d’hôte.
 Open daily.